catalyst-app/catl.st/README.md

 This container exposes port `8080` which can be mapped as desired.
 Please note that no SSL or security is provided in this configuration; **you must use a reverse proxy** like Traefik to provide SSL and other important features.
 To see a list of all needed SSL domains, run `bun generate.ts` and look at the top of the file.

+There is a special hostname `internal-status` which is used for internal health checks.
+This hostname is not exposed to the public and should be used only to check the health of the service.
+It can be used by simulating a "Host" header, e.g. `curl http://catl-st-container:8080/status -H "Host: internal-status"`. `/status` returns a NGINX `stub_status` whereas `/ready` will return `ok` when the server is up and ready.

 We provide two prebuilt packages:
 - `ghcr.io/catalyst-app/catl.st:master`, everything, as abandoned
 - `ghcr.io/catalyst-app/catl.st:limited`, a very limited version with few redirects left (from branch `limited`).